 Can I Use My Insurance?

 Our Financial Assistance Policy enables clients who may not be able to otherwise afford our services to apply for assistance.
-In order to be eligible, clients must complete the Financial Assistance Application (PDF) and show proof of household income.
-Other requirements may apply.
+In order to be eligible, clients must complete the secure online MARI Financial Assistance Application and meet specific criteria as identified on the Financial Assistance page.

 Michigan residents may be eligible for: